-BUS 451 MANAGEMENT STRATEGY & POLICY
+BUS 451 MANAGEMENT STRATEGY & POLICY Three credit hours

-Prerequisite: Completion of all other requirements for the business administration major.
+Prerequisites: Completion of all required business administration courses.

 This is the capstone course of the business major.
 Students learn to research and formulate top level strategic goals which enable the firm to adapt and grow with its changing environment.
 Students also learn how to implement strategic goals by integrating the functions learned in lower level courses.
 Real world case examples are used to apply the learnings.